A guide to overcoming an inadequate or absent platform operating model

 How are platform services discovered and consumed?

-How long are the feedback loops between platform services being requested and being usable?
+How long are the feedback loops between platform services being requested and becoming usable?

 Conversely, from a platform team’s perspective, how much effort does it take to fulfil these requests?
 How much manual intervention is involved?